Password Strength Test

 What are the easiest passwords to guess?

 The easiest passwords to guess are ones that spell out real words or phrases with no character variation.
-For example, a password that spells out your name and your birth year could be guessed by anyone who knows your basic information.
-Don't create a password using information someone could find such as your birthday, which can be found in online records, or your IP address, which can be found on the What's My IP website.
+For example, anyone who knows your basic information can guess a password that spells out your name and your birth year.
+Don't create a password using information someone could find such as your birthday, which someone can find in online records, or your IP address, which someone can find on the What's My IP website.

 Furthermore, common passwords like 12345678 and password are weak and easily guessable.
 Try instead more unique passwords that don’t mean anything to anyone except for you; this will make it possible for you to remember your password without making yourself vulnerable.